 - e.
 Its complete surface, when intersected with any X-plane must produce only a single section that is continuous, closed and with all parts of the section visible from either above or below. - f.
 Its complete surface, when intersected with any Y-plane must produce only a single section that is continuous, closed and with all parts of the section visible from either above or below.
-Two such sections will be permitted outboard of Y=595, provided: - i. these two sections are not closer than 50mm to each other on any Y-plane, except for a transition between one and two sections that is contained within two Y-planes up to 10mm apart. - ii. the rearward-most point of the forward-most section is aft of X_F =1700.
+Two such sections will be permitted outboard of Y=595, provided:

-- g.
+- i. these two sections are not closer than 50mm to each other on any Y-plane, except for a transition between one and two sections that is contained within two Y-planes up to 10mm apart. - ii. the rearward-most point of the forward-most section is aft of $X_F$ =1700. - g.
 Its complete surface must be tangent continuous, and any concave radius of curvature must be greater than 25mm.
-This is with the exception of regions of its surface that are within 60mm of the point $[X_R, Y, Z] = [-350, 495, \frac{0}{2}5]$ and visible from above. - h.
+This is with the exception of regions of its surface that are within 60mm of the point $[X_R, Y, Z] = [-350, 495, \oplus 5]$ and visible from above. - h.
 Its complete surface must be tangent continuous, and any convex radius of curvature must be greater than 25mm.
 This is with the exception of regions of its surface that are: - i.
-Within 60mm of the point $[X_R, Y, Z] = [-350, 495, \frac{35}{2}]$ and visible from below. - ii.
+Within 60mm of the point $[X_R, Y, Z] = [-350, 495, \frac{0}{2}5]$ and visible from below. - ii.
 In plan view, within 5mm of the boundary of the Floor Body.
-In the region -345 < X_R < 440 this exception only applies below Z= 65. - i.
-All regions of its surface that are visible from above, outboard of Y=500 and forward of X_F =1700, must be visible from the side.
+In the region -345 < $X_R$ < 440 this exception only applies below Z= 65. - iii.
+Visible from above, and within 10mm of the load application points defined in Article 3.15.7.c.
+Such features must be the minimal required for applying the loads required by that article. - i.
+All regions of its surface that are visible from above, outboard of Y=500 and forward of $X_F$ =1700, must be visible from the side.